 Our main task in Catholic schools, therefore, is to bring children to a commitment to be disciples of Jesus.
+This involves guiding them to a relationship with the person of Jesus Christ.
+This relationship is developed through engaging with stories about Jesus, with the symbols and traditions that enable us to celebrate our faith and with experiences of encounter with Jesus in our everyday lives.
 It involves three aspects of education: